The Common Dandelion

 How to Grow Dandelions

 The seeds can be sown anytime from spring to fall.
 Dandelion seeds require exposure to light to stimulate germination.
-Always surface sow the seed, and space at least 6″ apart.
-For best germination results start the seed indoors in sterilized soil; black earth/peat moss mixture.
-Transplant outside after risk of frost.
-Flower, leaves, and roots are all edible.
+Always surface sow the seeds, and space at least 6″ apart, for best germination results start the seed indoors in sterilized soil; black earth/peat moss mixture—transplant outside after the risk of frost.
+Flowers, leaves, and roots are all edible.